default-anton/llm-sidekick.nvim/README.md

 ### Core Commands

-#### `:Chat [args]`
+#### `:Code [args]`
-Opens a new buffer for general conversation with the LLM.
-Perfect for brainstorming, creative writing, or any non-technical discussions.
+Opens a new buffer for code-related tasks.
+Handles file operations like creating, modifying, or deleting files.
 - Arguments:
   - Model type: `smart` (default), `fast` (quick responses), `reason` (complex problems)
   - Opening mode: `t` (tab), `v` (vsplit), `s` (split)
   - `f`: include entire current file
+  - Range: Visual selection to include specific code

 #### `:Ask [args]`
-Opens a new buffer to ask software engineering and development-related questions.
-Uses a prompt optimized for technical discussions and problem-solving.
-Accepts an optional range to include the selected code.
+Opens a new buffer for technical discussions.
+Optimized for debugging, architecture discussions, and code explanations.
-- Arguments: Same as `:Chat`
+- Arguments: Same as `:Code`

-#### `:Code [args]`
+#### `:Chat [args]`
-Similar to `:Ask` but includes additional context for file modifications.
+Opens a new buffer for general conversation with the LLM.
+Perfect for brainstorming, creative writing, or any non-technical discussions.
+Supports range selection for including text context.
-- Arguments: Same as `:Chat`
+- Arguments: Same as `:Code`

 #### `:Add [file|url]`
 Adds content to the last chat with llm-sidekick.
 Can add content from: